Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Online privacy and security are a matter of degree.
 Companies handle their users' data differently.

-• You can use the web user interface to set up and manage the hardware.
+• You could still use the web user interface to set up and manage the hardware, enable all advanced settings with the web interface, and use the interface to add mesh child nodes—via some tricks mentioned below.
 And

-• You can use any Linksys router or mesh system completely independently from Linksys -- without a login account.
-And
+• With a bit of attention, you could use any Linksys router or mesh system completely independently from Linksys—without a login account.

 LInksys Velop Pro 7 underside label